marcgg/marcgg.github.com/_posts/2018-05-15-expressing-intent-comments-ruby.md

 ## (Not) Using Comments

+Let's say we're working with an array that is supposed to be ordered.

-If you use a comment, it makes it very clear that there is a catch with the array.
+If we use a comment, it makes it very clear that there is a catch with this array.

 {% highlight ruby %}
 # The array is ordered